 SLA (service level agreement) escalation - SLA is the waiting period of a record in the review stage after submission or resubmission.
 The selected CRM user will receive a notification about the escalation.

-Note that the notification upon submission, review completion, and rejection are sent to the record submitter, reviewer, and the CRM administrators.
+Note that the notification upon submission, review completion, and rejection are sent to the reviewer, and the CRM administrators.

 Configure reasons for rejection

 The following reasons for rejection are available by default: Invalid Entry, Data Insufficient, and Data does not match.
 When a field is rejected by reviewers, they can choose the reasons for rejecting the record.
 You can add more reasons and have up to 10 such reasons for rejecting a field.

 Go to Setup > Process Management > Review Process.